A provider speaks with a patient

 Extensive Experience

-Since its inception in 1985, Duke’s heart transplant program has performed more than 2,000 heart transplants -- a number achieved by only a handful of top-tier transplant centers across the country.
-According to the Organ Procurement and Transplantation Network (OPTN), we perform more heart transplants than any other center in the country.
+Since its inception in 1985, Duke’s heart transplant program has performed more than 2,100 heart transplants -- a number achieved by only a handful of top-tier transplant centers across the country.
+According to the Organ Procurement and Transplantation Network (OPTN), we perform more heart transplants than most other centers in the country.

 Heart Transplants Performed at Duke by Year